 • Floor-mounted air conditioners

-• Duct mounted air conditioners
+• Duct-mounted air conditioners

 MULTI-SPLIT AIR AC